alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 All the common shortcuts available in File / Edit menu are available, can be used with the mouse on the right side if needed.
 * On the row below the homerow left, you have global shortcuts the file menu shortcuts (Ctrl+S, Ctrl+N, Ctrl+T, Ctrl+F3, Ctrl+W, Alt+F4, Ctrl+A)
 * On the homerow left, you have global shortcuts the file menu shortcuts (delete, Ctrl+Z, Ctrl+X, Ctrl+C, Ctrl+V, Ctrl+F, Ctrl+H)
-* On the row below the homerow left, you have shorcuts for navigate between files mainly in Intellij with some customizations : Ctrl+/ (comment), Alt+Left (previous file), Alt+Down, Alt+Up (go to parent directory), Alt+Right (next file), F4 (go to declaraton), Alt+F7 (find usages)
+* On the row below the homerow left, you have shortcuts for navigate between files mainly in Intellij with some customizations : Ctrl+/ (comment), Alt+Left (previous file), Alt+Down, Alt+Up (go to parent directory), Alt+Right (next file), F4 (go to declaraton), Alt+F7 (find usages)

 ### Right side keys
 All the shortcuts to navigate really quickly in a editor.
-* On the homerow right, you have home, left, down, up, right, end (as vi k,j,l but shift on the right to have it on the real homerow keys), clearly better than a inverse T when you are used to.
+* On the homerow right, you have home, left, down, up, right, end (as vi k,j,l but shift on the right to have it on the real homerow keys), clearly better than an inverse T when you are used to.
 * On the row below the homerow right, you have the same but with Ctrl+ (except where home / end replace by Ctrl+Left/Right*4)
 * On the row above the homerow right, you have Ctrl+Home (start of a file), Ctrl+\( (code block start), PgDown, PgUp, Ctrl+](code block start), Ctrl+End (end of a file).
-* Return is mapped to Ctrl + : (used to go to commandline/terminal mode in the different when it exists like Intellij, micro ...)
+* Return is mapped to Ctrl+E : (used to go to commandline/terminal mode in the different when it exists like Intellij, micro ...)

 ### Right Palm Keys
 * A tap on Right Palm key is mapped to Alt+1 to go quick to project dock in Intellij and back to the main editor dock through Esc.